babel/website/docs/cli.md

 There are two primary reasons for this.

-1. Different projects on the same machine can depend on different versions of Babel allowing you to update one at a time.
+1. Different projects on the same machine can depend on different versions of Babel allowing you to update them individually.
-2. It means you do not have an implicit dependency on the environment you are working in.
-Making your project far more portable and easier to setup.
+2. Not having an implicit dependency on the environment you are working in makes your project far more portable and easier to setup.

 We can install Babel CLI locally by running: